 Tests and diagnosisBy Mayo Clinic staff

-- Portable cardiorespiratory testing.
-Under certain circumstances, your doctor may provide you with at-home tests to diagnose obstructive sleep apnea.
-These tests usually involve oximetry, measurement of airflow and measurement of breathing patterns.
+- Portable monitoring.
+Under certain circumstances, your doctor may provide you with an at-home version of polysomnography to diagnose obstructive sleep apnea.
+This test usually involves measurement of airflow, breathing patterns and blood oxygen levels.

 Your doctor also may refer you to an ear, nose and throat doctor to rule out any anatomic blockage in your nose or throat.

 - What is sleep apnea?
 National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/health-topics/topics/sleepapnea/.
 Accessed April 17, 2013.